Reykjavik Entry Requirements

 Required Vaccinations

-- No vaccinations are required for entry to Iceland for most travelers
+- No vaccinations are currently required for entry to Iceland from any country as a standard condition of entry.

 Recommended Vaccinations